Find out about the VAT liability of insurance transactions and insurance related services.

 - any relevant correspondence

 If your input tax relates to both taxable (including specified) and exempt supplies, you can normally only deduct the amount of input tax that relates to your taxable and specified supplies.
-For more information on this see Notice 706 partial exemption.
+For more information see Partial exemption (VAT Notice 706).

 7.2 Recovery of input tax incurred on supplies made by overseas branches